Jenelle Evans’ Mother Meets Up With Courtland Rogers: Playing Dirty In Custody Battle?

 Jenelle Evans has been working hard on changing her life around, especially when it comes to her home.
 Evans wants to provide a stable home for herself and her children, so she can show the courts that she’s capable of taking care of her oldest son Jace.
-It’s no secret that Jenelle really wants to have Jace back in her custody as she’s had two additional children and living with her boyfriend, David Eason.
+It’s no secret that Jenelle really wants to have Jace back in her custody as she’s had two additional children and is living with her boyfriend, David Eason.
 But after so many years, Barbara isn’t willing to sign over the rights to Jace.

 According to a new tweet, Jenelle Evans‘ mother may be playing dirty to keep Jace in her care as she recently ran into Jenelle’s ex-husband, Courtland Rogers.
-Jenelle was briefly married to Rogers but ended the marriage after learning that he had relapsed.
+Jenelle was briefly married to Rogers, but ended the marriage after learning that he had relapsed.
 They were both drug users for a while, but Evans got sober for the sake of her son and Courtland told her he was sober, but lied.
 He was caught with drugs on him and was placed behind bars.
 Teen Mom 2 fans haven’t heard about Rogers for years, but on Twitter, he reveals that he recently ran into Jenelle’s mother.

 “Got to see and talk with Babs just now lol….absolutely made my day and she has the cutest little dog lol,” Courtland Rogers randomly tweeted yesterday, causing several fans to tweet him about Barbara.